If you made any changes in Pure these will be visible here soon.

 Personal Statement

-I have been involved in a variety of research projects funded by UK and international institutions; e.g. the Economic and Social Research Council, The Leverhulme Trust, the European Commission, the Association of Police Constables of England and Wales, and the U.S. Army Research Institute for the Behavioral and Social Sciences.
+My research has been funded by UK and international institutions; e.g. the Economic and Social Research Council (most recently, for the project Ampifying Employee Voice and Hearing the Unheard 2022-2025 with Co-I the Chartered Institute for Personnel and Development), The Leverhulme Trust, the European Commission, and the U.S. Army Research Institute for the Behavioral and Social Sciences.

 Teaching Interests

-My areas of teaching expertise cover work psychology, organisational behaviour and HRM generally, but with specific specialism in recruitment, assessment and selection, employee wellbeing and stress, research methodology and statistics.
+My areas of teaching expertise cover work psychology, organisational behaviour and HRM generally, but with specialisms in recruitment, assessment and selection, employee wellbeing and stress, research methodology and statistics.

 Research Interests